benjaminspak/301-Days-Of-Code/log.md

 ### Day 107/301: 27th April 2020
 learnt about single and multiple profile activation using Maven (testing tool) learnt about some concepts in javascripts

+### Day 108/301: 28th April 2020
+did some revision on some html and css concepts revision